New Year rail passengers hit with largest fare rise in five years

 "That doesn't seem fair to us or the millions of people who commute by train, especially as wages continue to stagnate.
 What's good enough for motorists should be good enough for rail passengers."

-The Government uses the previous July’s Retail Prices Index (RPI) measure of inflation to determine increases in regulated fares – 3.6% in 2017.
+The Government uses the previous July's Retail Prices Index (RPI) measure of inflation to determine increases in regulated fares - 3.6 per cent in 2017.

-These are around half of all tickets and include season tickets on most commuter routes and some off-peak return tickets on long-distance journeys.
+These are around half of all tickets and include season tickets on most commuter routes.

 Train operating companies set the prices of other tickets but are bound by competition rules.